By Elena Boscherini, your guide at Bike Florence & Tuscany

 And you all know that gelato was invented right here in Florence!

-After a day of pedaling through Tuscany into Chianti, up the hills of Mugello and downhill to Florence on a one day bike tour there is nothing better to supercharge my energy reserves than a cup or cone of gelato!
+After a day of pedaling through Tuscany into Chianti, up to the hills of Mugello and downhill to Florence on a one day bike tour there is nothing better to supercharge my energy reserves than a cup or cone of gelato!

 The following list includes many of my favorites.
 Being a tough judge, I tried to consider several elements: not only the quality of the ingredients, the authenticity of the flavor and the consistency of the gelato but also the quality/price ratio.